tangentsoft/pidp8i/HACKERS.md

 branches you are still working on.
 This is a *good thing*.
 Do not fear committing broken or otherwise bad code to a branch.
 [You are not your code.][daff]
-We are software developers, too: we understand that software development is an iterative process, and that not all ideas spring forth perfect and production-ready from the fingers of its developers.
+We are software developers, too: we understand that software development is an iterative process, that not all ideas spring forth perfect and production-ready from the fingers of its developers.
 These public branches let your collaborators see what you’re up to; they may be able to lend advice, to help with the work, or to at least be unsurprised when your change finally lands in trunk.

-This is part of what I mean about Fossil fostering close cooperation rather than fostering wild tangents.
+Fossil fosters close cooperation, whereas Git fosters wild tangents that never come back home.

 Jim McCarthy (author of [Dynamics of Software Development][dosd]) has a presentation on YouTube that touches on this topic at a couple of